Fleek-PIatform/website/README.md

 ![My image](./my-image.jpg)
 ```

-## 🥷 Create post branch
+## 🥷 Create a Pull request

 You can create a PR (pull request) programmatically or by using the GitHub web interface.

-In order to create a PR, you have to understand that the project has a file structure architecture, containing source-files for components, images, stylesheets and much more.
-For new content these are placed in the `src/content` directory: blog or docs.
+In order to create a pull request (PR), you have to understand that the project has a file structure architecture, containing source-files for components, images, stylesheets and much more.

+For our example we are going to create new content.
+The content is placed in the `src/content` directory for blog or docs.

-Here's how to do it:
+Here's how to create a new blog post content using the GitHub web interface:

 1) Navigate the content source files (src/content) in the GitHub file explorer